stwklu/CMPUT_412_code/src/comp4/README.md

-# Parking with GMapping, AMCL and ARTags
+# Robot Parking and Line-following with vision
 * This project is intended for competition #4 and #5 in CMPUT 412 at University of Alberta.
 All rights reserved.

 ## Purpose